The Sacrifice of Polyxena (Giovanni Francesco Romanelli)

 The Sacrifice of Polyxena is a 17th-century painting by Italian artist Giovanni Francesco Romanelli.
-Done in oil on canvas, the painting depicts the death of Polyxena, a captive Trojan princess sacrificed to appease the ghost of the Greek hero Achilles, whom had been killed by the Trojans.
-The painting is currently in the collection of the Metropolitan Museum of Art.
+Done in oil on canvas, the painting depicts the death of Polyxena, a captive Trojan princess sacrificed to appease the ghost of the Greek hero Achilles, who had been killed by the Trojans.
+The painting is in the collection of the Metropolitan Museum of Art, in New York.